-As Venezuelan President Maduro Begins Second Term
+Venezuelan President Maduro Begins Second Term, As Millions Leave The Country

 The Trump administration imposed sanctions on former Venezuelan government officials earlier in the week, citing corruption in Maduro's administration.
 Last year the U.S. sanctioned Venezuela's gold sector, which Maduro has turned to for revenue as oil production has fallen.

-Shortly after Maduro took his oath of office, Paraguay's president said the country was breaking off diplomatic relations with Venezuela and refusing to recognize Maduro's reelection.
+Shortly after Maduro took his oath of office, Paraguay's president said the country was breaking off diplomatic relations with Venezuela and refusing to recognize Maduro's re-election.

 Five Latin American countries and Canada have asked the International Criminal Court to investigate Venezuela for crimes against humanities, including torture and the arbitrary detention of anti-government protesters.